ksu-is/FengShui/README.md

 # FengShui
-home design tool for abundant space
+Interior/exterior home design tool that reads space and caculates dimensions for the best fit for furniture in areas of rooms and areas.